 When Do I Need a Contract Lawyer?

 Hiring a contract lawyer is not always necessary, however, before signing a business contract, always have a lawyer look it over and confirm that you are getting what you expected.
-The lawyer should go over all the contract clauses before you sign it.
-You want to be sure that the contract protects your interests specifically.
+This is especially true for contracts that involve significant rights, obligations, and financial implications.
+The lawyer should go over all the contract clauses before you sign it to ensure your rights and the contract is legally enforceable.

 Whenever possible, hire a business contracts lawyer to help you negotiate the key terms of the contract.
 Some lawyers are excellent negotiators, and a good one can help you get a better deal.
 A finalized contract is less likely to allow additional creative solutions or proposals; most of the time, the lawyer will just go over the terms and clauses that are already present.
 However, if the lawyer actively participates in drafting and negotiating the contract, you are more likely to get a contract that meets your needs and advances your goals.